valantic/spartacus-mock/projects/spartacus-mock/README.md

 The package offers a schematics to install the package and add the needed file changes in your spartacus project.

+> Please note: The schematics adjusts below listed files in your project.
+If you already have made changes in these files,
+> please check the changes carefully.

 ## Installation

 1. Open a terminal and navigate to the root folder of your angular / spartacus project (the folder where the `angular.json` is located)
-2. Install the package: `ng add @valantic/spartacus-mock`
+2. Run the schematics of the package: `ng add @valantic/spartacus-mock`
 3. Check the automatically added changes in the files
 4. `angular.json`
 5. `package.json`